-The boys would hold the fish over the toilet, say a prayer, and then flush the fish to goldfish heaven.

-On one such solemn occasion, the little sister asked her mom if grandpa, who had died years earlier, was also in heaven.
+The boys would hold the fish over the toilet, say a prayer; then flush it to goldfish heaven.
+On one such solemn occasion, little sister asked her mom if grandpa, who'd died years earlier, was also in heaven.
 The mom said confidently, "Yes, he is!"

-That's when one of the boys asked, "who flushed him?"
-When the Lord returns for His Church, we'll all flush these bodies and receive new, perfect bodies.
+That's when one of the boys asked, "who flushed grandpa?"
+When we die we'll flush these bodies, and ultimately receive "a building from God" - a spiritual and eternal body.

 "For in this we groan, earnestly desiring to be clothed with our habitation which is from heaven, if indeed, having been clothed, we shall not be found naked."
-The philosophy of Greek culture viewed the body as evil - as totally and completely unredeemable.
+Greek philosophy viewed the body as evil - as totally and completely unredeemable.
 Epictetus said he was, "a poor soul burdened with a corpse."
-Seneca called himself "a slave of the body."
-The Greek hope for the afterlife was to be free from the body - be a disembodied spirit.
+The Roman Seneca called himself "a slave of the body."

+The Greek hope for the afterlife was to be free from the body - to be a disembodied spirit.
 But Paul tells us God has a greater plan!
 He's going to transform our mortal bodies into eternal bodies.
 We'll be resurrected.